-All of Panh’s films are personal, but "The Missing Picture," which has been nominated for the Best Foreign-Language Oscar and took the Un Certain Regard prize at Cannes last year, is also autobiographical.
+All of Panh’s films are personal, but "The Missing Picture," which was nominated for the Best Foreign-Language Oscar and arrives in theaters for a limited release March 19, is also autobiographical.
 Working with both archival footage and scenes shot with clay models, the 46-year-old director shares his memories of an idyllic childhood in Pnom Penh, the shock of his family’s forced move to the countryside when he was just 13 years old, and the four years he spent as a laborer in Pol Pot’s infamous “rehabilitation camps.”
 Panh spoke with us from his offices in Pnom Penh about the making of the film, the solutions he found, and the pieces of his past that are forever missing.

 Sheerly Avni: How did you arrive at the idea of using clay to tell your story?